ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_16_fastapi_onnx/guide.en-gb.md

 ---
 title: AI Deploy - Tutorial - Deploy an ONNX model using FastAPI
-excerpt: How do you deploy the DenseNet model in ONNX format for optimized inference
+excerpt: Learn how to deploy the DenseNet model in ONNX format for optimized inference
 updated: 2023-09-19
 ---

 ## Objective

-The purpose of this tutorial is to show how to deploy an **ONNX model** for optimized inference thanks to **AI Deploy**.
+The purpose of this tutorial is to show you how to deploy an **ONNX model** for optimized inference thanks to **AI Deploy**.

-In order to do this, you will use a **DenseNet model** trained on [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) to classify images and [FastAPI](https://fastapi.tiangolo.com/) Python framework to create the API.
+In order to do this, you will use a **DenseNet model** trained on [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) to classify images and the [FastAPI](https://fastapi.tiangolo.com/) Python framework to create the API.
 Developing an API will enable you to use your Machine Learning model for inference.
 You will also learn how to build and use a custom Docker image for a FastAPI deployment.

 For more information on how to train DenseNet on a CIFAR-10 dataset, refer to the following [documentation](/pages/public_cloud/ai_machine_learning/notebook_tuto_15_finetune_export_onnx_model).